albecst/albecst/README.md

 While I'm comfortable working independently, **I truly enjoy collaborating with like-minded individuals who share my enthusiasm for working hard and learning together**.
 I firmly believe that teamwork fosters creativity and leads to greater achievements.

-- 💻 I'm sufficiently competent in: Python, C++.
+- 💻 I'm sufficiently competent in: Python, C++ (with a focus on Arduino).
 - 🌱 Currently learning: Java.
 - 🌟 Next to learn: JavaScript(React), Fundamentals of Cybersecurity...
 - 🎓 Studying: 1st year of Computer Science at [Universidad Alcalá de Henares].